knative/client/docs/cmd/kn_trigger_create.md

       --filter strings     Key-value pair for exact CloudEvent attribute matching against incoming events, e.g type=dev.knative.foo
   -h, --help               help for create
   -n, --namespace string   Specify the namespace to operate in.
   -s, --sink string        Addressable sink for events.
-You can specify a broker, channel, Knative service or URI.
-Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink ksvc:mysvc:mynamespace' for a Knative service 'mysvc' in another namespace 'mynamespace', '--sink https://event.receiver.uri' for an HTTP URI, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver' in the current namespace. '--sink special.eventing.dev/v1alpha1/channels:pipe' for GroupVersionResource of v1alpha1 'pipe'.
+You can specify a broker, channel, Knative service, Kubernetes service or URI.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink ksvc:mysvc:mynamespace' for a Knative service 'mysvc' in another namespace 'mynamespace', '--sink https://event.receiver.uri' for an HTTP URI, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver' in the current namespace, '--sink svc:receiver:mynamespace' for a Kubernetes service 'receiver' in the 'mynamespace' namespace, '--sink special.eventing.dev/v1alpha1/channels:pipe' for GroupVersionResource of v1alpha1 'pipe'.
 If a prefix is not provided, it is considered as a Knative service in the current namespace.
 ```

 ### Options inherited from parent commands